interactions-py/interactions.py/docs/events.rst

     - ``on_autocomplete``
     - ``on_modal``

-Lets now have a look on those events in detail:
+Lets now have a look at those events in detail:

 Event: ``raw_socket_create``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^